7 Tips to Quickly Heal Damaged Nails After Acrylic Or Gel

 You see all of these products require the use of harsh chemicals such as nail primers or acetone which can further damage your nails.

 If your nails are damaged you should avoid getting any nail product for at least 3 to 4 weeks.
 This allows them to heal.
+You can click here to learn more about taking a break from acrylic nails.

 Instead, if you really want your nails to look good yet not damage them further then I recommend getting a non-toxic peel-off nail polish.
 These polishes are water-based and require no acetone to be removed.
 You can click here to learn more about peel-off nail polishes.